msesun/daily-scrum-bot-python/README.md

+**UPDATE Dec 8, 2022** Heroku has stopped their free tiers and free dynos so archiving this repo and converting to use Typescript and Jenkins instead

+---
 # Daily Scrum Bot
 ### A simple application to randomize daily scrum presenter.
 ### Currently pulls data from a Google Sheets